wbreeze/poui/Etapa02.md

   a blog post from Lucy Bain that works step by step through props and state, what they're for and how they're used.

-So, for starters, Parto is a component that receives a list of itemDescription in it's properties and renders a list of Item components wrapped in an
+So, for starters, Parto is a component that receives a list of itemLabel in it's properties and renders a list of Item components wrapped in an `<ol>` element.
-<ol> element.

 One of many implementation details is that the Item components rendered by the Parto component will need behavior injected by the `onClickEvent`